MicrosoftDocs/architecture-center/docs/antipatterns/no-caching/index.md

 - An application was migrated from an on-premises system, where network latency was not an issue, and the system ran on expensive high-performance hardware, so caching wasn't considered in the original design.
 - Developers aren't aware that caching is a possibility in a given scenario.
 For example, developers may not think of using ETags when implementing a web API.

-## How to fix the no catching antipattern
+## How to fix the no caching antipattern

 The most popular caching strategy is the *on-demand* or *cache-aside* strategy.